 Brian Sodano is a Director of Engineering leading development and growth across Liberty Mutual's Global Retail Markets, U.S. Direct Service, and Claims teams out of the company's Boston Tech Hub.
 Over the past two years Brian has transformed QA across Liberty Mutual's product portfolio, reducing product time to market while augmenting end-user quality across the eServices landscape. mabl has been an instrumental tool for Brian's teams in this transformation, enabling Liberty Mutual teams to rapidly test their products at scale and gain critical insights into their applications.
 Izzy Azeri will interview Brian to learn more about this transformation which he drove at Liberty Mutual.

 As financial firms rapidly transition towards large-scale test automation, how can they ensure teams are executing the RIGHT, high-value, tests?
 How do leaders promote adoption of preferred frameworks, practices, and tools without reverting to overly-prescriptive “command and control” mandates?
 How are teams managing to re-skill at scale?
 Panelists will share their experiences and advice on these and related topics facing today’s testing leaders at financial services firms.

 Gabriella Szasz, SVP, Global Head Enterprise Quality Engineering - Major US financial service

 Billy Flannery, Director of IT Analysis - Nationwide

 Avik Ganguly, Director of Quality Engineering - London Stock Exchange Group

-An effective quality process architecture gets better software to market faster.
+An effective quality assurance process architecture gets better software to market faster.
 But how do you prove this?
 And what are the risks and threats of not tracking the value achieved?
-Based on original QA VectorⓇ research, this session will identify the best practices for proving the value of QA to the business.
+Based on original QA VectorⓇ Research, this session will identify the best practices for proving the value of QA to the business.